guoguibing/librec/README.md

 ### GPL License

-LibRec was developped by [Guibing Guo](http://www.luckymoon.me/) at [Nanyang Technological University](http://www.ntu.edu.sg/).
-It is only allowed for non-commercial usage.
+LibRec (c) 2014 was developped by [Guibing Guo](http://www.luckymoon.me/), under the supervision of Dr. [Jie Zhang](http://www.ntu.edu.sg/home/zhangj/) at Nanyang Technological University.

+LibRec is only allowed for non-commercial usage.

 LibRec is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 LibRec is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.